-Jerome (Jerry) Schultz, PhD, is a clinical neuropsychologist and lecturer in the department of psychiatry at Harvard Medical School.
-For nearly 40 years, he has specialized in working with children, adolescents and young adults with special learning or behavioral needs.
-In his book, Nowhere to Hide: Why Kids With ADHD and LD Hate School and What We Can Do About It, he shares much of what he’s learned over the years about how to decrease kids’ stress.
+Jerome (Jerry) Schultz is a clinical neuropsychologist and lecturer in the department of psychiatry at Harvard Medical School.
+For nearly 40 years, he has specialized in working with children, adolescents, and young adults with special learning or behavioral needs.
+In his book, Nowhere to Hide, he shares much of what he’s learned

+He began his career as a special education teacher.
 He has held faculty positions at Boston College, Wright State University, and Lesley College, where he was founding director of the Learning Lab.
-Dr. Schultz has set up and run several hospital- or university-based clinics serving children with special needs, most recently at the Center for Adolescent and Child Development at the Cambridge Health Alliance.
-In addition to his academic work, he has maintained a private clinical neuropsychology practice in Wellesley, Massachusetts, for more than 30 years.
+He has set up and run several clinics serving children with special needs, and has had a private practice in Wellesley, Massachusetts, for more than 30 years.

-Dr. Schultz received his undergraduate and master’s degrees from The Ohio State University and his doctorate from Boston College.
+He has a BA and MA from The Ohio State University and a PhD from Boston College.
 He completed a postdoctoral fellowship in pediatric neuropsychology at Tufts Medical Center.

 A 6-step plan for teaching ADHD self-advocacy skills (ADDitude, 2021)